The Ugly Ducklings: Career

 Another Canadian label, Unidisc, had purchased the rights to the Ducklings' catalog and reissued both Somewhere Outside and the 1982 compilation The Ugly Ducklings.
 The Unidisc Somewhere Outside is mostly stereo, with mixes stemming from the 1981 remixes and two true mono tracks.
 Their release of The Ugly Ducklings fared slightly better, but did not include the single version of their biggest hit, "Gaslight".
 Instead, the "New York mix" of the tune was used, which does gives some insight into the production work of Bill Gilliland and Brian Ahern, who added to the original production of producer Bob Halley to create the hit version.

 The original mono mix of Somewhere Outside is still not officially available on CD.
-In 2006, an exact reproduction of the original mono Somewhere Outside LP was issued by Beatrocket (an imprint of Sundazed Records), featuring the original cover art and tracks re-mastered by singer Dave Bingham.
+In 2006, an exact reproduction of the original mono Somewhere Outside LP was issued by Beatrocket (an imprint of Sundazed Music), featuring the original cover art and tracks re-mastered by singer Dave Bingham.
 However, like the earlier Pacemaker compilation, it too was quickly withdrawn from release due to licensing issues.

 Several bootleg editions of Somewhere Outside exist.
 UK bootleg label Beat Records issued a mono CD edition with seven bonus tracks: three from the 1982 compilation LP, the "Gaslight" and "Rimb Nugget" singles, and an unreleased alternate mix of "Postman's Fancy".
 Japanese bootleg label Oldays Records released a "paper sleeve" CD edition.
 There have been several unauthorized vinyl reissues of "Somewhere Outside" including one that reproduces the "Yorktown" label.
 This issue is a direct reproduction of the original album, and is identifiable by a distinct "pink" caste in the color of the album's cover.

-A previously unreleased live version of "I'm a Man" (recorded in the band's spacious rehearsal hall in Scarborough, Ontario in November, 1966) was issued by Sundazed Records in 2004.
+A previously unreleased live version of "I'm a Man" (recorded in the band's spacious rehearsal hall in Scarborough, Ontario in November, 1966) was issued by Sundazed Music in 2004.
 In 2007, YouTube videos of the band were posted, including a performance of a previously unreleased song, "Hangman", from early 1968 and a live performance of "Nothin'" at the Peel Pub in Toronto in 2000.

 In 2007, lead singer Dave Bingham personally made available five unreleased albums by the band on eBay, as well as updated versions of "Somewhere Outside", "Off The Wall" and "S.N.A.F.U."
 All of these releases featured re-mastered sound and graphics by Bingham and were dedicated to the memory of Roger Mayne (a progenitor of the fuzztone guitar), who died of a heart attack in September 2004.